-In the NFL, you can also bet on the Over Under, which you might also hear referred to as the over/under.
+In the NFL, you can also bet on the Over Under.
 This is when you bet on the total amount of points in a game, and where you think the actual total will fall, over or under.
 For example, the total for the Falcons/Saints game might be set for 54.5, and you would bet on the total coming in over or under that number.
 Pay attention to that number because it could be higher if two high-scoring teams are playing in a dome, or lower if the weather is bad and the teams are playing outside.

 While teasers allow you to move the lines in big amounts, you’re also able to buy points in small amounts.
 In return, you get a worse line every time you move the game by a half-point.
 This is still sometimes a prudent strategy when you consider crossing a key number, such as 3 or 7.

 Finally, there are the futures bets, where you are betting on something long-term such as the Super Bowl winner.
 These odds will change throughout the season as the teams play it out, so you can get some good prices on teams before it begins.
-You can also bet on division winners, conference winners, and a few player props like the NFL MVP award, and these are the wagers where your research can really come in handy.
-Getting a good price on a team/player that the Betting Kings underrated can be a real boost to your sports betting account.
+You can also bet on division winners, conference winners, and a few player props like the NFL MVP award, and these are the wagers where it is important to research.
+As the sportsbook holds your investment for a period of time with a future, it is important to invest in a future with good value.